Covariance Estimation for Matrix-variate Data via Fixed-rank Core Covariance Geometry: Illustration of PICSE

 On the other hand, the other methods tend to show the improved performance as $n$ grows for each choice of $\lambda$ and $(p_1,p_2,r)$ under the models \textbf{(M1)}--\textbf{(M2)}.
 Note that both \texttt{PI-AI} and \texttt{PI-Chol} perform better than $\CSE$ and \texttt{Base-AI}, particularly for the small values of $n$ and $\lambda$ under both \textbf{(M1)}--\textbf{(M2)}.
-This illustrates the robustness of $\PICSE$, allowing a slight departure from the true covariance model in \textbf{(M1)}.
+This illustrates the robustness of $\PICSE$.
 Also, the performance gap between \texttt{Base-AI} and $\PICSE$ is more obvious with small $n$ and $\lambda$.
 This is because $\PICSE$ leverages the curvature of the negative log-likelihood in (\ref{sec6.eq2}) to find the optimal $A$.
-Moreover, as can be seen from Figures \ref{append.C.figure1}--\ref{append.C.figure8} in Appendix \ref{append.C}, while there might be no significant improvement for $\PICSE$ in estimating $K$ compared to other methods, there is in estimating $C$, particularly with small $n$ and $\lambda$.
+Also, while there might be no significant improvement for $\PICSE$ in estimating $K$ compared to other methods as the dimension of $\calS_{p_1,p_2}^{++}$ is $o(p^2)$, there is in estimating $C$, particularly with small $n$ and $\lambda$.
 This implies that $\PICSE$ is effective in a high-dimensional regime when the true core exhibits a low-dimensional feature and is far from the separability.

 Lastly, note that the only scenario where $\CSE$ performs better than $\PICSE$ and \texttt{Base-AI} is for small $n$ but large $\lambda$.
-That is, when the sample size is small and the true covariance is close to separability, $\CSE$ can perform better than these two estimators.
+That is, when the sample size is small, whereas the true covariance is close to separability, $\CSE$ can perform better than these two estimators.
 The reason is that $\CSE$ estimates the non-spiked eigenvalue $\lambda$ via empirical Bayes and tends to shrink more toward the separability compared to $\PICSE$.
 Hence, it may be less prone to overfitting for small sample sizes when $\Sigma$ is close to separability.
-This is further supported by the estimates of $\lambda$ for $\CSE$ and $\PICSE$ in Tables \ref{table1}--\ref{table2} under the model \textbf{(M1)} from Appendix \ref{append.C}.